tasnim-mohammd/QA1-Assignments-/README.md

 #### - Issue Type: Code Smell
 #### - Issue Severity: Minor.
 #### - Issue Description :
   the issue is that the copy, paste, cut, move and changed fields are declared as public, which means they can be accessed and modified from anywhere in the code, breaking the encapsulation principle.
-SonarLint recommend to modify the declaration of the public fields to static final constant or non public and provide accessor methods to improve encapsulation and maintainability.
-During my attempt to solve the error and make it static final constant or non public as the sonar mintioned Other errors were occurring depending on it ..
+SonarLint recommend to modify the declaration of the public fields to static final constant or non-public and provide accessor methods to improve encapsulation and maintainability.
+During my attempt to solve the error and make it static final constant or non-public as the sonar mentioned Other errors were occurring depending on it.
-  To avoid this error I did the following in the photo and Once added JMenuItem all the variables declaration in the top of the file became unnecessary and no usages for them so I deleted "copy,paste,cut"
+  To avoid this error I did the following in the photo and Once added JMenuItem all the variables declaration in the top of the file became unnecessary and no usages for them, so I deleted "copy,paste,cut"

 ![image](https://user-images.githubusercontent.com/114527203/226036386-8f08c6a3-d328-4bb8-bef0-4e645bac9029.png)

-for "move" it was already no usages for it so i deleted it also for TP rename it to textPanel and then declared as protected because it used in the subclass for changed rename it to changeStatus then declared as private and for "menu" it declared as private
+for "move" it was already no usages for it, so I deleted it also for TP rename it to textPanel and then declared as protected because it used in the subclass for changed rename it to changeStatus then declared as private and for "menu" it declared as private